lukejagodzinski/meteor-astronomy-docs/docs/simple_validators.md

 **Adding simple validators**

-We can add simple validators on the level of class or on the level of a field definition.
-We have here the same rule, as with normal validators, if it goes about the property name for defining validators.
-If we're defining simple validators on the level of a class we use a plural form `simpleValidators` and when we are adding validator on the level of a field definition then we use a singular form `simpleValidator`.
-Let's see both definitions.
+We can add simple validators directly on the class or on the class's field definitions.
+Simple validators are defined using a pattern similar to that of normal validators.
+If we're defining simple validators on the class level, we use a plural form `simpleValidators`, and, if we are adding validators to the field definition then we use a singular form `simpleValidator`.
+Let's examine both examples:

 The class level: